-It’s a fresh approach that allows us to improve and customize acquisition campaigns on a large scale.
+It’s a fresh approach that allows to improve your PPC campaigns and customize acquisition efforts on a large scale.

 Chatbots in banners allow us to extract the best of both worlds.
 The combination offers the visibility of display ads with the familiarity and personalization of chatbots.

 What to Remember when Running Chatbot Banner Ads?